Skip to content

 The household support fund has been provided by the UK Government to deliver support County Durham's most vulnerable households.

-Examples of how the funding is being used:
+Examples of how the funding was used:

-• Funding for local organisations to help residents with food and energy bill support
+• Funding for local organisations to help residents with food and energy bill support.

 Application fund

-• be over the age of 16 and be responsible for the council tax liability
+• be over the age of 16 and be responsible for the council tax liability and

-• be in receipt of Council Tax Reduction
+• be in receipt of Council Tax Reduction and

-• be experiencing hardship
+• be experiencing ongoing financial hardship and

-• not be a care leaver or kinship carer - a separate scheme will support these groups
+• not be a care leaver or kinship carer - a separate scheme will support these groups and

 • not have received a payment from the Household Support Fund from any other source